micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 He reveals deep and secret things; He knows what _is_ in the darkness, And light dwells with Him.

 ###### 23
-"I thank You and praise You, O God of my fathers; You have given me wisdom and might, And have now made known to me what we asked of You, For You have made known to us the king's [^h]demand." ## Daniel Explains the Dream
+"I thank You and praise You, O God of my fathers; You have given me wisdom and might, And have now made known to me what we asked of You, For You have made known to us the king's demand." ## Daniel Explains the Dream

 ###### 24
 Therefore Daniel went to Arioch, whom the king had appointed to destroy the wise _men_ of Babylon.
 He went and said thus to him: "Do not destroy the wise _men_ of Babylon; take me before the king, and I will tell the king the interpretation."

 ###### 25
-Then Arioch quickly brought Daniel before the king, and said thus to him, "I have found a man of the [^i]captives of Judah, who will make known to the king the interpretation."
+Then Arioch quickly brought Daniel before the king, and said thus to him, "I have found a man of the captives of Judah, who will make known to the king the interpretation."

 ###### 26
 The king answered and said to Daniel, whose name _was_ Belteshazzar, "Are you able to make known to me the dream which I have seen, and its interpretation?"